EmmyAbella444/unit2_repo/LESSONS/Linear_fit.md

 # Lesson - Create a graph for two list
-## We received two lists of number and create a graph
+## We received two lists of number, create a graph and made the Prediction for x=4.5 and x=7

 ```.py
 import matplotlib.pyplot as plt